Brave Monster Arts & Crafts Class Activity

-Brave Monster Arts & Crafts lesson plan - level: Elementary and Preschool
+Brave Monster Arts & Crafts class activity/lesson plan - level: Elementary and Preschool

-Brave Monster Arts & Crafts lesson plan - materials required:
+Brave Monster Arts & Crafts class activity/lesson plan - materials required:

 - The children's picture book- BRAVE LITTLE MONSTER by Ken Baker, illustrated by Geoffrey Hayes

-Brave Monster Arts & Crafts lesson plan activity time: 20-30 minutes
+Brave Monster Arts & Crafts class activity time: 20-30 minutes

 Brave Monster Arts & Crafts lesson plan concepts taught: Have fun making monster puppets.
 Optional: Discuss what it means to be brave.